Namibia national football team: Current squad

-The following players were called up to the preliminary squad for the 2023 AFCON qualification matches against Cameroon on 24 and 28 March 2023.
+The following players were called up to the squad for the 2026 FIFA World Cup qualification – CAF Group H matches against Malawi and Equatorial Guinea on 20 and 24 March 2025.

-Caps and goals correct as of 17 July 2022, after the match against Zambia.
+Caps and goals correct as of 24 March 2025, after the match against Equatorial Guinea.

 Recent call-ups

 The following players have been called up for Namibia in the last 12 months.

 DEC Player refused to join the team after the call-up.

 INJ Player withdrew from the squad due to an injury.